The Complete Guide to Restaurant Profit Margins

-Contrary to popular belief, menu price optimization (what we covered above) and menu engineering are not the same.
+Contrary to popular belief, menu price optimisation (what we covered above) and menu engineering are not the same.
 However, it’s essential to know the cost, profitability and popularity of your menu items to successfully engineer the menu.

 The objective of menu engineering is to assure that every item featured on your menu is popular and profitable.
 This assures that, no matter what guests order, it’s good for your bottom line.

-Analyze your menu item sales
+Analyse your menu item sales

 - Sell the most